Kora Engine, Data Quality Rules and more within our Q2'23 Launch | Register for demo

-Apache Kafka (the basis for the Confluent Platform) delivers an advanced platform for streaming data used by hundreds of companies, large and small.
+Apache Kafka (the basis for the Confluent Platform) delivers an advanced stream processing platform for streaming data across AWS, GCP, and Azure at scale, used by thousands of companies.
 Amazon Web Services (AWS) provides a powerful set of infrastructure services for a wide range of applications.
 Utilizing Kafka on AWS resources in a manner that delivers stability and performance of your Kafka cluster and the related Confluent components can be difficult.
-In this blog, we create an outline our recommendations for deploying, monitoring, and managing your Kafka cluster in AWS.
-In subsequent blogs we will detail how you can leverage Kafka as a bridge for cloud migrations.
+In this blog, we’ll provide full recommendations for Kafka deployment, including how to setup, monitor, and manage your Kafka cluster in AWS.
+In subsequent blogs, we will detail how you can leverage Kafka as a bridge for cloud migrations.

 The log.dirs configuration specifies where the broker stores its logs (topic partition replicas).
 In AWS, both instance storage and EBS (Elastic Block Store) work well.
 However, each has its tradeoffs that may or may not be ideal for your application and operational needs.
 Below we’ll go through each option and the associated tradeoffs.

-In summary, using EBS volumes will decrease network traffic when a broker fails or is replaced.
+In summary, using Amazon Elastic Block Store (EBS) volumes will decrease network traffic when a broker fails or is replaced.
 Also, the replacement broker will join the cluster more quickly.
 However, EBS volumes add cost to your AWS deployment.

 Kafka has built-in fault tolerance by replicating partitions across a configurable number of brokers.
 However, when a broker fails and a new replacement broker is added, the replacement broker fetches all data the original broker previously stored from other brokers in the cluster that host the other replicas.
 Depending on your application, this could involve copying tens of gigabytes or terabytes of data.
 Fetching this data takes time and increases network traffic, which could impact the performance of the Kafka cluster for the period the data transfer is happening.